 Rosaries are not to be worn or twirled around.
 They are sacred objects that we should take care of and respect.

 19. Explain that Catholics venerate Mary as the mother of God.

 Some people don’t understand this, so it’s important that you teach your children that, when we pray to Mary, we are asking for her intercession.
 We are asking for her to carry our prayers to her Son.

 20. Watch the movie Fatima with your children.

 This beautiful movie will bring Mary alive, will show the importance of praying the Rosary, and will teach children of all ages the beauty of the Blessed Mother.

-21. Give your children books about Mary as gifts.
+21. Give your children books about Mary for summer reading.

 Encourage your kids to turn off the TV and pick up a good book.
 You can never go wrong with a book that teaches about Mary!

 The Rosary is a beautiful way to grow closer to Christ and to Mary by putting yourself front and center in their lives.
 It’s the best weapon we have to fight the evil in this world.